Coming soon to the App Store

 I'm not a "parenting expert."
 I'm a regular dad who got tired of yelling.
 Tired of the guilt that came after.
 Tired of behavior charts that lasted three days.
 Tired of feeling like I was either "too soft" or "too harsh" with no middle gear.

 So I built the tool I wished existed — one that handles the moment for me, gives me the words when I don't have any, and turns every hard moment into something my kids can earn back.
-Not punishment.
-Not bribery.
 Just consistent, real-world cause and effect, with calm at the center of it.

 I'm releasing it because it changed how I show up at home — and because every mom and dad I've shown it to has said some version of "I needed this five years ago."